khalalw/khalalw/README.md

 - 👋 Hi, I’m @khalalw
-- 👀 I’m interested in books and gaming.
+- 👀 I’m interested in languange learning (spanish) and books.
-- 📫 How to reach me: contact@khalalw.com
+- 📫 How to reach me: khalalw@outlook.com